Computation of Optical Refractive Index Structure Parameter from its Statistical Definition Using Radiosonde Data: Validation of the models through data analysis

-Following the approach presented in Section \ref{sec:method}, $C_n^2$ profiles have been computed for each available measurements, neglecting the days where the radiosonde did not reach the altitude of 30 km.
-In total, 630 different $C_n^2$ profiles have been obtained and computed with different vertical spacings $dz$.
-The averages of these profiles are presented in Fig. \ref{fig:Trappes_average_corr} for several $dz$.
-For all $C_n^2$ computations, parameter $\omega$ has been set to 2 whereas $\delta$ was equal to the $dz$-spacing.
+Following the approach presented in Section \ref{sec:method}, $C_n^2$ profiles have been computed for each available measurement, neglecting the days where the radiosonde did not reach the altitude of 30 km.
+In total, 630 different $C_n^2$ profiles have been obtained and computed with different vertical spacings $\Delta z$.
+The averages of these profiles are presented in Fig. \ref{fig:Trappes_average_corr} for $\Delta z$ of 50, 100 and 200 meters.
+For all $C_n^2$ computations, parameter $\omega$ has been set to 2 whereas $\delta$ was equal to the $\Delta z$-spacing.
 The approximate model of $n$ from (\ref{eq:napp}) has been used.
 The altitude corresponds to the altitude above ground (and not above the mean sea level).

-All profiles of Fig. \ref{fig:Trappes_average_corr} have been calibrated with their associated scale factor to obtain the same magnitudes (multiplicative factor, i.e. translation on a logarithmic graph).
-Computation of these calibration ratios has been performed based on the well-known Hufnagel-Valley 5/7 profile (HV-5/7), whose expression is given by \cite{andrews2005}:
+For comparison, the Tatarskii $C_n^2$ model has also been added, directly computed from the radiosonde measurements and using a troposphere maximum altitude of 10 km in (\ref{eq:L0}).